opendatasoft/codelibrary/content/custom-views/eco-compteur/1/index.md

 datasetid: "eco-counter-data"
 ---

-Eco-Counter custom view for Opendatasoft integration: an overall view of your territory through Eco-Counter stations data.
+Eco-Counter custom view for Huwise integration: an overall view of your territory through Eco-Counter stations data.

 ### Install procedure